hoangduytran/blender-manual/manual/compositing/types/output/viewer.rst

    If disabled, alpha channel gets set to 1, and colors are treated as alpha *straight*, i.e. color channels does not change.

-Tile Order
-   The background is computed in small chunks, also referred to as tiles.
-   This property determines the starting point and order to render these chunks.

-   By prioritizing a certain area, you can make adjustments to the composite and see the results faster without having to wait for the whole image to render.

-   This property is only accessible in the *Properties* panel in Sidebar region.

-   :Rule of thirds:
-      Calculates tiles around each of the nine zones defined by the *rule of thirds*.
-   :Bottom up:
-      Tiles are calculated from the bottom up.
-   :Random:
-      Calculates tiles in a non-specific order.
-   :Center:
-      Calculates the tiles starting at a specific focal point, defined by the *X* and *Y* fields.
-      Note, the tile center is only visible when the viewer node is selected.

-      .. _bpy.types.CompositorNodeViewer.center:

-      X, Y
-         The position of the center or "focal point" relative to the image bounds; the origin is bottom left.

 Outputs
 =======